"Here you go. P-please let me in, I've waited for hours."

 Good with Numbers: You will have to be, or will learn to be, in order to properly carry out your duties.
 For example, you need to be quick on date math to make sure that a work permit expires at the same time as the duration of stay on an access permit.
 Likewise, you will have to be able to quickly realize that "eight weeks" and "two months" are (well, reasonably) equivalent.

 There are virtually no "right" or "wrong" choices in this game.
-Over the course of the game, you'll have to ethical dilemmas whether or you should sympathize with the entrant or obey the rules.
-For example, after an Antegrian man have his credentials and papers passed and allowed entry to the country (which his credentials is always correct), his wife will appear as well, but will always lack an entry permit.
+Over the course of the game, you'll have to make ethical dilemmas whether or not you should sympathize with the entrant or obey the rules.
+For example, after an Antegrian man has his credentials and papers passed and allowed entry to the country (which his credentials is always correct), his wife will appear as well, but will always lack an entry permit.
 Allowing her in will net you a citation, but you will receive a token and a achievement for this.

 The EZIC and Arstotzkan government are not very different.
 The Arstotzkan government is a totalitarian, corrupt, bureaucracy; but they are the player character's best chance of keeping a stable job and providing a better life for his family.
 EZIC wants to topple the current corrupt regime and is willing to grant the inspector's family a much better life than what Arstotzka offers; but like Arstotzka, they don't take traitors lightly.

 Many new players get stuck on the third day when Jorji Costava shows up for the first time with no documents whatsoever.
 The player has to select the rule about needing a passport and compare it with the empty table in order to dismiss him.
 The maker has been trying to make this more obvious, but with limited success.